hymnsrepo/hymnsrepo-site/content/hymns/the-cup-of-blessing-that-we-raise.md

 Tell me how can I repay the Lord
 For all the goodness He has shown to me
-I will life up the cup of salvation
+I will lift up the cup of salvation
 The name of God I will call.

 O how precious in the sight of God